 Key Indicators When to Stop Mowing Your Lawn

-Next comes the question, when is the proper time to put away the lawn mower for the year?
 If the last cut is conducted too soon, then your lawn may not have the appropriate grass height to properly withstand the winter.
 If you missed the timing for the last cut, your lawn will be a mess without a doubt.
-Here are two main indicators to help you decide when to stop mowing your lawn.

 Slow Growth Rate

 The clearest indicator when to stop mowing your lawn for the year is when your grass’s growth slows significantly.
 Pay attention to the grass growth rate.
 If it takes longer than usual (perhaps over a week) to grow back after a cut, then it’s around the time for a final cut.
+But if it is growing actively, you should keep mowing.

 Weather Changes